π‘οΈ Azure Cosmos DB Entra ID Client Authentication is not usedπ’βͺ

 Remediationβ

-Map all the resources that currently access to the Azure Cosmos DB account with keys or access tokens.
+Map all resources that currently access the Azure Cosmos DB account using keys or access tokens.

 Create an Entra ID identity for each of these resources: